Table of Contents

 connection defies research; we know the branch is 'ours' but

-section of the Table of Contents.
+But it is still a work in progress.
 Since the research on the 'Colonial Virginia Jacksons' is a larger study,

 on the DNA page link in the TOC.

 "We is smarter than me!" so let's work together to grow this Jackson Tree.

 Send e-mail to:

-This page was last revised December 30, 2016.
+This page was revised December 30, 2016 & updated 3 Nov 2017.